The older kids get, the more clever they become.

 Rewarding good behavior builds strong foundations for continued good behavior.

-When your kid comes up with a good idea or resolves an issue themselves, they should be praised.
+When your kid comes up with a good idea or resolves an issue themselves, you should praise them.

 That way, they will be more inclined to solve problems themselves rather than get you involved every time.

-Your 5 year old now has a good understanding of the consequences.
-They know that being bad leads to punishment, and being good (hopefully) leads to positive praise.
+Your 5-year-old now has a good understanding of the consequences.
+When a child is mean and rude, it leads to punishment.
+Being good (hopefully) leads to positive praise.

-Give your 5 year old a clear consequence for bad behavior.
-The most important thing is that you make the consequence believable, and something that you will 100% go through with.
+Give your 5-year-old clear and natural consequences for bad behavior.
+The most important thing is that you make the consequence believable and something that you will 100% go through with.
 Empty threats will only backfire on you, don’t do it!

 Genuinely think about a consequence that you will carry out, and tell them straight what it is.
 If your 5 year old misbehaves, carry it out.